 Where to Eat in Gros Morne

 Seaside Restaurant: This iconic restaurant in Trout River is right on the beach.
 The same family has been cooking up seafood here since 1981.
-I had the best fried fish of my trip here.
+I had the best fried fish here.

 Taste: Located inside the Gros Morne Inn near Woody Point, this fine-dining restaurant that focuses on locally sourced and sustainable ingredients.
 I had a great lunch here with an incredible lobster bisque.

-Merchant Warehouse Retro Cafe: We dropped into the Merchant Warehouse Retro Cafe in Woody Point one afternoon for a coffee and wished we had more time to come back for lunch.
-The front of the restaurant is a full-on 50s soda shop, but they also have a patio overlooking the water.
-Locals told us that the fish and chips are incredible here.
+Merchant Warehouse: On one of my trips, we dropped into the Merchant Warehouse in Woody Point one afternoon for a coffee.
+The front of the restaurant is a full-on 50s soda shop, but they also have a full restaurant and patio overlooking the water.
+On my most recent trip, I had great fish and chips here.

 Cat Stop Pub: The Bonne Bay water shuttle docks right next to Cat Stop Pub in Norris Point, which has a huge waterfront patio.
 It’s a good place for a beer and casual pub food.